daudsemab/calculator-api/README.md

 # Calculator-API
-This repository is a temporary.
+This repository is about DevOps.